Brian-Kariu/Dotfiles/README.md

 ```

-4. Install pip, followed by the software listed in the Brewfile.
+4. Install pip, followed by the software listed in the requirements.txt.

 ```bash
 # These could also be in an install script.